-Was that a false claim of US Citizenship?
+Yes, indeed that was a false claim to US citizenship.

 Yes to all of your questions.
 Stop posting admissions on a public forum like Avvo.
 Instead, consult with an immigration lawyer.